Human trafficking in France

-Women and children from Brazil were subjected to forced labor and forced prostitution in the French overseas territory of French Guiana.
-There are also a number of young women in prostitution from Haiti, Suriname, and the Dominican Republic in French Guiana, some of whom may be vulnerable to trafficking.
-The French government investigated the existence of forced labor and forced prostitution occurring in gold mining sites in French Guiana in 2009, initiating 17 legal proceedings and arresting two trafficking offenders in French Guiana during the reporting period.
+In the French overseas territory of French Guiana, women and children from Brazil have been subjected to forced labor and forced prostitution.
+Young women from Haiti, Suriname, and the Dominican Republic have also been identified in prostitution in the territory, with some considered vulnerable to trafficking.
+In 2009, French authorities investigated reports of trafficking linked to illegal gold mining sites in French Guiana, initiating 17 legal proceedings and arresting two suspected traffickers.

-The Government of France fully complies with the minimum standards for the elimination of trafficking.
-The government continued to train prosecutors and judges to make better use of France's anti-trafficking law, continued to prosecute forced prostitution and forced labor offenders, and increased public–private partnerships to prevent trafficking.
-The government reported identifying a significant number of trafficking victims in 2009.
-While the government concluded that all identified victims were referred for care and assistance, it reported it did not officially collect or monitor this data in 2009.
+The Government of France has been assessed as fully complying with the minimum standards for the elimination of human trafficking.
+In 2017, the U.S. Department of State classified France as a Tier 1 country in its Trafficking in Persons Report.
+French authorities have continued to prosecute trafficking offenses, train prosecutors and judges in the application of anti-trafficking legislation, and expand partnerships with non-governmental organizations.
+In 2009, the government reported identifying a significant number of trafficking victims and stated that all identified victims were referred for care and assistance, although it did not maintain comprehensive official data on victim referrals.